O Come, All Ye Faithful: Claims of Jacobite connections

 Although, as previously stated, the hymn’s exact sources and origins remain unproven, there is universal agreement among musicologists that it was through the efforts of Catholic layman and music copyist John Francis Wade that it first appeared in print.
-Wade himself fled to France after the Jacobite rising of 1745 was crushed, and his liturgical books were often decorated with Jacobite imagery (for context, the aim of the rebellion had been to restore a Catholic monarch — Charles Edward Stuart, popularly known as “Bonnie Prince Charlie” — to the throne of England).
+Wade himself fled to France after the Jacobite rising of 1745 was crushed, and his liturgical books were often decorated with Jacobite imagery (for context, the aim of the rebellion had been to restore a Catholic monarch – Charles Edward Stuart, popularly known as “Bonnie Prince Charlie” – to the throne of England).
 These aspects of Wade’s life and political leanings have given rise to speculation that he might have intended for Adeste Fideles to be a ciphered birth ode to the Jacobite’s Young Pretender.

 This theory regarding the hymn’s meaning has been most recently proposed by Professor Bennett Zon, head of music at Durham University.
-It essentially holds that “the song’s original Latin version was actually a coded rallying cry for the Steward cause”.
+It essentially holds that "the song’s original Latin version was actually a coded rallying cry for the Stewart cause".
 Elements of this theory include: